wretchedghost/easy-arch-ext4/README.md

 ╚══════╝╚═╝  ╚═╝╚══════╝   ╚═╝        ╚═╝  ╚═╝╚═╝  ╚═╝ ╚═════╝╚═╝  ╚═╝      ╚══════╝╚═╝  ╚═╝   ╚═╝        ╚═╝
 =============================================================================================================
 ```
 This is a fork of classy-giraffe's easy-arch script that can be found here: [https://github.com/classy-giraffe/easy-arch](https://github.com/classy-giraffe/easy-arch).
-I prefer to use a more simplified setup than by using `GRUB2` rather than `systemd` as a bootloader.
+I prefer to use a more simplified setup by using `GRUB2` rather than `systemd` as a bootloader.
 I am also not hip enough to use `btrfs` so I will stick with the simple yet rock solid `ext4`.

 [Easy-Arch-EXT4](https://git.wretchednet.com/wretchedghost/easy-arch-ext4) is a **bash script** that boostraps [Arch Linux](https://archlinux.org/) with ***very*** sane defaults.